HeroesOfAndromeda/Apollo-Comics/Characters/README.md

 - The info here is general, the more developed bio's will be in the story.

 - **Why put what perfume they smell like?** Well, why not?
-I like perfumes and these characters do to!
+I like perfumes and these characters do too!
 -----